 Motivated by the need to better understand the implications of worldwide diffusion of standardization on trade, this paper empirically assesses the link between international standards and international trade.
 Empirical scholarship on the standards/trade relationship has, however, been held up by three particular methodological challenges: measurement problems, varied effects, and endogeneity concerns.
 By investigating the impact of ISO 9000 - by far the most successful international standard implanted in the cross-national environment - on the bilateral trade flows between 91 nations over the 1995-2005 period, we are able to surmount some of these methodological challenges that have encumbered previous scholarship.
 First, we consider the penetration of ISO 9000 standards in a specific national environment, thus employing a continuous measure of standardization as opposed to the commonly-used inventory approach to capture standardization.
-Second, we allow ISO 9000 to manifest via multiple channels: an enhanced-competitiveness effect captured by home-nation standardization; a combined information/compliance-cost effect captured by host-nation standardization.
+Second, we allow ISO 9000 to manifest via multiple channels: an enhanced-competitiveness effect captured by home-nation standardization; a combined information/compliance-cost effect captured by host-nation standardization; and a commonlanguage effect captured by the interaction of home and host standardization.
 Third, we employ panel data (fixed effects), multilateral resistance terms (a la Baier and Bergstrand 2009), and instrumental variable (IV) techniques in order to control for the potential endogeneity of ISO 9000.